devinchristianson/daj/docs/markdown/DAJ_Deliverable_1_TeamMemberReport_1.md

 #### Current Role

+ -Development team

 #### Work Done

+ -SRS section 3 and part of section 2, User Story additions and modifications, found library to use for chord progressions

 #### Work to be Done

+ -Work as part of development team for the next sprint

 #### Issues Encountered

+ -flask was difficult to get working as I had Python 3.5 installed on my computer and it requires Python 3.6+ User stories had issues with duplicates and wording after Deliverable 0

 #### Issues Resolved

+ - flask installation - had to screw around with some python references on my computer to get it resolved and it took a few hours.

 #### Deliverable Percentage